 At the top end of the market, both price-wise and tech-wise, are the smart goggles from FORM.
 They have a head-up display built into the lens which can show all sorts of information, such as elapsed time, pace, distance etc. You can also upload training plans, and have a plan running in real time as you work through it.
 You can read my full review on the FORM Smart Swim Goggles HERE.

-Featuring wide-angle curved lenses that are essential in providing a wider field of vision required when navigating the open water, the Zone3 Viper-Speed goggles are two time Kona swim winner Josh Amberger's goggle of choice.
+Featuring wide-angle curved lenses that are essential in providing a wider field of vision required when navigating the open water, the Zone3 Viper-Speed goggles are two-time Kona Ironman swim section winner Josh Amberger's goggle of choice.

 They were initially designed as a pool goggle, but with with wide field of vision and hydrodynamic design they are excellent for both pool and open-water swims.